Updated on 10.12.2020

 We have categorised different situations with color codes.
-Currently, the yellow time guidelines will be followed.
-In addition to these instructions, please follow TYY's event instructions for organisations and students which can be found at the end of the news.
+Currently, the red time guidelines will be followed.

 Red time, proceed as follows:

-- During the red period, there are no physical mass events at all, such as student parties, annual balls, sitz parties, checkpoint events, and other events where it is difficult to follow safety instructions.
+- During the red period, there are no physical mass events at all, such as student parties, annual balls, sitz parties, and other events where it is difficult to follow safety instructions.

 - The organisation should consider the added value of providing a physical opportunity.
 We do not recommend organising events where alcohol is consumed.
 For example, meetings can be held with safe distances, with meeting observers following the meeting remotely.
 Also, participants should be advised to wear a mask.

 - During the red period, it is necessary to consider whether canceling training is the safest option.
-If it is decided to organise hobby activities, the participants should be divided into sufficiently small groups.
+If it is decided to organise hobby activities, the participants should be divided into sufficiently small groups and activities should be held outside.
 Hobby activities can only be organised if TYY's safety instructions can be followed (safe distances, hygiene recommendations).

 - In the red time, do not go to places where it is challenging to follow the safety instructions given, such as nightclubs.
 Students should not organise their shadow parties and organisations should communicate this to their members.